 I don’t do monogamy – my alternative relationship style is a mix of polyamory, solo-poly and relationship anarchy.
-Beginning of 2015, I have started a Facebook group for people open to non-exclusive relationships (Romanian language) and organised a couple of workshops, even a cuddle party.
+Beginning of 2015, I have started a Facebook group for people open to non-monogamous relationships (Romanian language) and began to organise workshops, discussion groups and sometimes cuddle parties.
+So far there are meetings happening regularly in Bucharest and Cluj-Napoca.
 Spontaneously, several people have sought my advice about how to handle their own relationships, which makes me think I’d be good at un-couples counselling – advice for people practising non-monogamy (keep tabs on this one, it’s one aspect of myself I am keen on exploring).

-I am heteroflexible, kink and BDSM friendly, although my recent interests in terms of sexual explorations have been located in the zone of TNT (the new tantra), of which I am somewhat a difficult student.
+I am heteroflexible, kink- and BDSM-friendly, although my interests in terms of sexual explorations have swayed towards tantra, of which I am somewhat a difficult student.
 Another interest of mine is spirituality, although I am not one of those people and I’d probably recoil at mere sight of New Age-y we are all love and light stuff.
 For the moment I’m interested in shadow work and shamanism and discovering my own superpowers.
-I dance and sing – some have said in many occasions I should do this more.
-Gypsy, flamenco, oriental stuff – mostly trying to forge my own dancing style, including dancing with the elements.
+I dance and sing – some have said in many occasions I should do this more (when I am in my home town for longer periods, I might perform in local bars).
+Gypsy, flamenco, oriental stuff – mostly trying to forge my own dancing style.

-I am a European Burner.
+I was influenced by the European Burners community.
 I attend festivals and parties with people who feel free to be themselves, including naked, silly, playful or any other way childish, sensual and sexual.
 Free.
 I hold a liberal view on drug use for expanding awareness and consciousness, sensory perceptions and interconnectedness.